 See how it helped inform these marketing ideas for small business.

 Beyond the hype – what public relations is not

-Before we explain the tactics that PR uses to create influence let’s go through what PR is not.
+Before I explain the tactics that PR uses to create influence let’s go through what PR is not.

-PR is not all glamour and long boozy lunches.
-(Despite how it is often portrayed in the media and even if it is amusing!)
+Contrary to what you might have heard, PR is not all glamour and long boozy lunches.
+(Despite how it is often portrayed in the media!)

 PR is not all spin and fake news.